 Sicily is an open air museum.
 Sure, there are the sensational sights and the glorious landscape, but the details are just as rewarding.
 The island is full of off-kilter stripes, a tessellation of tiles, a kaleidoscope of mosaics, crossed-out graffiti, and attractively decaying billboards.
 Now that I’ve had a brief taste of Sicily’s main attractions, I hope to return soon to wander through it like a museum, to lovingly appreciate it’s more abstract appeal–the art you don’t need to buy a ticket to see.

-Airfare Albania Belgium Bosnia and Herzegovina Chicago China Croatia Estonia France Germany Italy Latvia Lithuania Music Norway Picnics Poland Portugal Republic of Georgia Romania Spain Street food Taiwan The Infamous Blue Traveling Poncho Travel tips Turkey Uncategorized UNESCO World Heritage Sites USA
+Airfare Albania Bosnia and Herzegovina Canada Chicago China Croatia Estonia France Germany Iceland Italy Japan Latvia Lithuania Music Norway Picnics Poland Portugal Republic of Georgia Romania Spain Street food Taiwan The Infamous Blue Traveling Poncho Travel tips Uncategorized UNESCO World Heritage Sites USA